kaliop/solr-spatial/README.md

 Let's consider problems like:

-* Which restaurant is open today?
+* Which restaurant is open right now?
-* Who will be at work on next Thursday?
+* Who's available for a meeting next Thursday?

-This kind of problems are not straight forward to solve using Solr only.
+These kind of problems are not straight forward to solve using Solr only.

-This project is a Proof Of Concept of using Solr spatial search ability to tackle this problem class, as exposed in [Chris Hostetter's article](https://home.apache.org/~hossman/spatial-for-non-spatial-meetup-20130117/).
+This project is a Proof Of Concept using Solr spatial search to tackle this class of problems, as exposed in [Chris Hostetter's article](https://home.apache.org/~hossman/spatial-for-non-spatial-meetup-20130117/).

 ## Prerequisites